thomhurst/Resilient-Fallback-Services/README.md

 3. Register these implementations in your ServiceCollection in startup, under that interface, as you generally would
 4. On your ServiceCollection, call `AddResilientService<[MyInterfaceType]>` - Passing in the type of your interface
 5. Chain calls to this, setting up your primary implementation and then the order of your fallbacks
-6. Optionally set any configuration, such as a handler for a handled exception (when an exception occurs, but we handle it and then execute the fallback service)
+6. Optionally set any configuration, such as a handler for a handled exception (when an exception occurs, but we handle it and then execute the fallback service), or method + exception combinations where you wouldn't want to fallback during a particular exception
 7. Wherever you want to use this service, inject in `Resilient<[MyInterfaceType]>`

 This might look like this: